swiftlang/swift-evolution/proposals/0104-improved-integers.md

-  The possibility to initialize instances of any concrete integer type with values of any other concrete integer type enables writing functions that operate on more than one type conforming to `Integer`, such as heterogeneous comparisons or bit shifts, described later.
+  The possibility to initialize instances of any concrete integer type with values of any other concrete integer type enables writing functions that operate on more than one type conforming to `BinaryInteger`, such as heterogeneous comparisons or bit shifts, described later.

 - It removes the overload resolution overhead.